Saser Muztagh: Selected peaks

 The following is a table of the peaks in the Saser Muztagh which are over 7200 m in elevation and have over 500 m of topographic prominence.

 (This is a common criterion for peaks of this stature to be independent.)
-Note that they are all in the Saser Kangri group; the highest peak in the range outside of this group is an unnamed 6,789m peak.
+Note that they are all in the Saser Kangri group.
+The highest peak in the range outside of this group is Argan Kangri, 6,789 metres (22,274 ft), in the Arganglas group in the southern part of the range.